baijum/essential-go/sphinx/answers.rst

 Chapter 10: Testing
 -------------------

-**Problem 1:** Write a program to fail test and not continue with remaining tests.
+**Problem 1:** Write a test case program to fail the test and not continue with the remaining tests.

 **Solution:**